Manurocker95/Anim3DS/readme.txt

 New version of RipEX, originally made by DARKXEX

-You can watch anime with this.
+You can watch anime with this ONLY on New3DS/New2DS.

 What does this have that the original doesn't?